tnoff/hathor/README.rst

 ----------------
 Podcast Archives
 ----------------
-When creating a new podcast record, you'll need to specify where the podcast will be downloaded from, we call that the "archive".
+When creating a new podcast record, users will need to specify where the podcast will be downloaded from, we call that the "archive".
 The following archives are supported:

 - Soundcloud